 I was off to the BCFit’10 (2010 BCRPA Fitness Conference).
 It was a great day.
 I presented the sessions for a total of 4 hours:

 Start Teaching Shoulder Exercises that Help, Not Hurt

-Shoulder injuries lead to pain, prevent people from doing the things they love and make the simples tasks painful.
-Many will lean to exercises to help them recover from their shoulder injury.
-But too often strength exercises will lead to slower recovery from a shoulder injury.
-What needs to be done before strengthening the shoulder is activating, building endurance and strengthening key muscles in the shoulder.
+Shoulder injuries lead to pain, prevent people from doing the things they love, and make the most straightforward tasks painful.
+Many will learn exercises to help them recover from their shoulder injury.
+But too often, strength exercises will lead to slower recovery.
+What needs to strengthen the shoulder is activating, building endurance, and strengthening key muscles in the shoulder.

 Core Exercises that Most Fitness Professionals Overlook

-Many times fitness professionals focus only on the back when it comes to improving core stability.
-What is equally important it to look at the core stability of the hip.
-Poor activation, endurance and strength in the core of the hip leads to greater risk of injury to the lower back, hip and knee.
-In this conference session fitness professionals will learn a progressive exercise program that they can use with their personal trainer and group fitness clients in order to improve the core stability in their hip.
+Many times, fitness professionals focus only on the back to improve core stability.
+What is equally important is to look at the core stability of the hip.
+Poor activation, endurance, and strength in the hip core lead to a greater risk of injury to the lower back, hip, and knee.
+In this conference session, fitness professionals will learn a progressive exercise program they can use with their trainer and group fitness clients to improve the core stability in their hips.

 Corrective Exercises For Helping Your Clients Run Injury Free

 Running is one of the adults’ most popular recreational activities, but most will have to stop due to an injury.
 The most common injuries in runners are knee pain, shin splints, back pain, and plantar fasciitis or heel spurs.
 There is also the issue of overuse which can be caused by continuously running for long periods without giving your body any rest days.